syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Interactive-Features.md

 ## Cell Comments

 SfSpreadsheet provides support for cell comments like in excel to give the reader additional context for the data it contains.
-You can set the comment height and color for the particular comments at runtime by invoking “CellCommentOpening” Event of SpreadsheetGrid
+You can set the comment height and color for the particular comments at runtime by invoking [CellCommentOpening](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic2596.html) Event of SpreadsheetGrid

 To enable the comment in SfSpreadsheet, set the [ShowComment](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic2592.html) property of SpreadsheetGrid to true.